 Canada's Immigration and Refugee Protection Act allows students (who are not Canadian citizens) accompanying their parents who have study or work permits to attend our schools.

 Study permits for parents will be accepted only if the following criteria are met: (1) The parents' study is for at least one year, and (2) The area of study is more substantial than English alone.
 This means if parents are taking only English as an Additional Language (EAL) classes, their children are not eligible to enroll in Saskatoon Public Schools at this time.

 What if I am in Canada as a visitor?

 Where can I get a copy of my high school transcript?

-To receive your official high school transcript you need to contact the Office of the Registrar at the Ministry of Education in Regina.
+To receive your official high school transcript you need to contact Student and Educator Services at the Ministry of Education in Regina.
 Information and online ordering and payment service is available on its website.

 How much does it cost?